jgallagher19/redash-search-app/README.md

 ## Deploy using Github Actions

 Fork this repo in order to access a manual trigger to build for each platform (Windows, MacOS, Linux) and upload a release.

 You can then modify the `release.yml` file to suit your specific app's build pipeline needs.
 Workflow permissions must be set to "Read and write".
 Any git tags created before a workflow existed will not be usable for that workflow.
+You must specify a tag to run from (not a branch name).

 Initiate the Workflow Manually: